-The Bachelor of Science degree in Construction Management program prepares graduates to competitively enter the construction management field.
+The Bachelor of Science in Construction Management program prepares graduates to competitively enter the construction management field.
 Students are provided with comprehensive instruction on a wide variety of topics available to the construction industry, and are trained to prepare competitive project proposals, supervise construction sites, and effectively communicate with clients and workers.
 Students are prepared for the management responsibilities they will face on the job at construction sites.
-Freshman applicants (those entering without a previously earned Associate of Science degree in Construction Management) may complete this program in 135 weeks.
-A bridge option that requires previous completion of an Associate of Science degree in Construction Management is also available and may be completed in 75 weeks.
+Freshman applicants (those entering without a previously earned Associate of Science in Construction Management) may complete this program in 135 weeks.
+Two bridge options are also available to Transfer Applicants; these require previous completion of an Associate of Science in Construction Management or a trades-related field and may be completed in 75 - 90 weeks.